kamathhrishi/Indoor-Scene-Recognition-with-Visual-Attributes/README.md

 # Indoor-Scene-Recognition-with-Visual-Attributes

 <p align="justify">In this project , I trained a classifier to recognize 67 different categories of Indoor Scenes from the MIT Indoor 67 dataset.
 The dataset is a small dataset with just 5400 images for training , so a classifier trained from scratch ended up overfitting to an large extent giving an very low accuracy of ~35%.

-This was obtained after several stratergies.
-But , using visual attributes from the SUN dataset with attributes , the classifier accuracy can go upto 60%.
-This does not even require learning representations from a large dataset such as SUN which consists of 2 million images with indoor/outdoor scenes.
-But , annotating attributes is definitely expensive. </p>
+Using visual attributes from the SUN dataset with attributes , the classifier accuracy can go upto 60%.
+This does not require learning representations directly from large dataset such as SUN which consists of 2 million images with indoor/outdoor scenes which can considerably increase training time.Attributes provide fine grain labels that can guide models to learn features much better.
+The downside being that labelling datasets with attributes can be very expensive.</p>

 <p align="justify">The project consists of two networks , a attribute prediction network and scene recognition network.
 The attribute prediction network is trained on SUN attribute dataset and the scene detector network combines predicted attribute along with features extracted from a given image at the linear layer to make predictions.</p>